 Listen, I love my husband dearly and I enjoy spending time with him, but I had intended for this to be only my dad and me.

-I don’t live with my dad, time is precious, and honestly, we’ve never done anything like this before and I really wanted to bond over this.
+I don’t live with my dad, time is precious, and honestly, we’ve done nothing like this before and I really wanted to bond over this.

-So the day of the project arrives, which also happened to be Mike’s day off.
+So the day of the project arrives, which also was Mike’s day off.

-It also happened to be a high of 45 degrees with a wind chill of about 35 degrees.
+It also was a high of 45 degrees with a wind chill of about 35 degrees.